EmPOWERED to Serve Business Accelerator™ – Minnesota

 - Feb.
 15- Mar.
 15: Small-business training begins

-- April 1: Presentation of finalists; grant winners announced
+- April 1: Presentation of finalists; grant winners announced, register now

 Minnesota is one of the healthiest states in the country, but it has some of the worst health disparities.
 A woman’s ability to live healthy and access quality, affordable health care for herself and her family is limited by socioeconomic factors such as structural racism and disparities in education, income, wealth, mobility and housing.